dipankardas011/dipankardas-portfolio/content/diary/Mar23.md

 description = "Let's talk about my March 2023"
 +++

+# Date 2023-03-21
+1. Attended the KIIT Placement orentation
+2. LR parser in syntax analysis in Compiler design
+3. Had first meeting on Minor project
+4. Solved one DSA problem

 # Date 2023-03-20
 1. Done with some issue in ksctl
 2. Done with apk signing in Microsoft AppCenter build (Internship)